publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch66/schII/m__us_usc_t15_s4016.md

     (a) __Protection from civil or criminal antitrust actions__

-        Except as provided in subsection (b) of this section, no criminal or civil action may be brought under the antitrust laws against a person to whom a certificate of review is issued which is based on conduct which is specified in, and complies with the terms of, a certificate issued under [section 4013 of this title][/us/usc/t15/s4013] which certificate was in effect when the conduct occurred.
+        Except as provided in subsection (b), no criminal or civil action may be brought under the antitrust laws against a person to whom a certificate of review is issued which is based on conduct which is specified in, and complies with the terms of, a certificate issued under [section 4013 of this title][/us/usc/t15/s4013] which certificate was in effect when the conduct occurred.

     (b) __Special restraint of trade civil actions; time limitations; certificate governed conduct presumed in compliance; award of costs to successful defendant; suit by Attorney General__